Qifei-C/Transaction_Fraud/README.md

 * Category I: These points are discrete and separate from the clustered subset in the metric space.
 * Category II: These points are close to the clustered subset in the metric space.

-Therefore, two different deep learning algorithms will be used to separate the points labeled as credit card fraud.

-For the first case, since the points labeled as credit card fraud are far away from the points representing normal transactions, during the clustering process, these points are assigned to a different subtree than the normal transaction points.
+Under normal circumstances, fraudulent transactions have significant characteristics that should be far away from most of the normal transaction data in vector space.
+Since the points labeled as credit card fraud are far away from the points representing normal transactions, during the clustering process, these points are assigned to a different subtree than the normal transaction points.
 We can cut the clustering tree at the $n$-th level and take the subsets $\mathbf{H}_i\subseteq\mathbf{H}$ from the $n+1$-th level, which represent the normal transactions.
 Then we can calculate the average coordinates $x^\*$ of these normal transactions in the vector space using Euclidean geometry, and use them as the new points in the training set.
 For this new dataset, a linearly separable SVM model can be used for classification.

-考虑到如下形式的线性可分数据训练集：
+Considering a training set of linearly separable data in the following form:

 $$\{(x_1,y_1),(x_2,y_2),\cdots,(x_n,y_n)\}:=\mathbb{H}_i(x,y)$$